Glossary

 Check Kiting

 A form of check fraud in which bank "float" is manipulated to fund bogus checks.
-This process can be perpetuated between bank accounts indefinitely, creating an interest-free loan: a bogus check is deposited into account A, and a check is written against that to deposit nonexistent funds into account B, which is then used to deposit nonexistent funds back into account A. However, many banks now place a hold on funds from check deposits until they clear, and float time is much less that it was previously, making this a less viable scam.
+This process can be perpetuated between bank accounts indefinitely, creating an interest-free loan; a bogus check is deposited into account A, and a check is written against that to deposit nonexistent funds into account B, which is then used to deposit nonexistent funds back into account A. However, many banks now place a hold on funds from check deposits until they clear, and float time is much less than it was previously, making this a less viable scam.

 CHIPS